shravan-padakanti/scala-docs-wiki/DataFrames-(1).md

 ### Complex Data Types can be combined!

 It's possible to arbitrarily nest complex data types!
-For example
+For example, below the `Project` type is defined in Scala on the left, and in Spark SQL type on the right.

 ![complex_sql_types_nesting.png](https://github.com/rohitvg/scala-spark-4/blob/master/resources/images/complex_sql_types_nesting.png)